LA history as a coloring book | Restaurant bites & real estate news

 Catch up with the latest Eastside restaurant and food news in this week's issue of Good Taste.

-Black and Latino home buyers lag far behind whites in housing affordability
+Blacks and Latino home buyers fare the worst when it comes to housing affordability

-Nearly 40% of White (non-Latino) home buyers have the minimum income required to afford a median-priced, single-family home in LA County.
-In contrast, only 17% of Blacks and 19% of Latinos had sufficient incomes to qualify, says the California Assn. of Realtors.
+Nearly 40% of White (non-Latino) home buyers have the minimum income required to buy a median-priced, single-family home in LA County.
+In contrast, only 17% of Blacks and 19% of Latinos had sufficient incomes to qualify, says the California Assn of Realtors.
 This and other housing news in Eastside House Hunter.

 Modern Amenities, Style and Comfort